boutroscharbel/RepoInsight/README.md

 ## Features
 - Analyze JavaScript/TypeScript files for letter frequency.
 - Generate detailed statistics sorted in descending order.
 - Easy setup and deployment using Docker Compose or manual configuration.
+- Can run without a database.

 ---